jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 instructions : CALL #LABEL ...
 RET (4+4 cycles, 2+1 words).
 The register IP is the Interpretative Pointer.

-High level FORTH word starts with a boot code DOCOL that save the IP pointer, load it with the first address of a list of execution addresses, then perform a postincrement branch to this first address.
+High level FORTH word starts with a boot code DOCOL that save the IP pointer, load it with the first address of a list of execution addresses, then performs a postincrement branch to this first address.
 The list ends with the address of another piece of code EXIT (6 cycles) that restores IP before the instruction MOV @IP+,PC.